 Of all the convenience foods in the market the pop-tube dough (crescent dough, in particular), is my favorite.

 **Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making strawberry crescent roll muffins is available at the end of this post.
-OR you can hit the “jump to recipe” button above to be taken directly to the recipe.
+OR you can hit the “jump to recipe” button (found above) to be taken directly to the recipe.

 For this easy crescent roll muffin recipe, I used two tubes of crescent dough sheets and then sprinkled them with a mixture of granulated sugar, ground cinnamon, and lots of chopped, fresh, strawberries.